ausseabed/merge-svp/docs/installation.md

 Now install dependencies needed by Sound Speed Manager into the mergesvp conda environment.

+Note: during the installation of the following dependencies several warning messages may be presented stating that some dependencies are missing.
+These can be ignored as they related to components of Sound Speed Manager that are not used by Merge SVP.

     pip install hyo2.abc --no-dependencies
     pip install netCDF4
     pip install requests